tomjoht/learnapidoc/_includes/content/activities/view_local_openapi_swaggerui.md

     ```
     (If your Command Prompt doesn't recognize `python`, then you probably need to add Python to your PATH.
 Instructions for doing that are outside the scope of this tutorial.)

-5. Type either `localhost` in your browser's address bar (or copy the `http://0.0.0.0:8000/` path).
+5. Copy the `http://0.0.0.0:8000/` path and paste it into your address bar.
 This address lets you view the local web server.

     By default, web servers default to the `index.html` file in the directory, so it will show the Swagger UI file automatically.
-If the browser doesn't direct to `index.html`, add it manually: `http://localhost/index.html`.
+If the browser doesn't direct to `index.html`, add it manually: `http://0.0.0.0:8000//index.html`.

     To stop the server, press **Ctrl+C** in your command prompt.
+If you closed your Command Prompt before stopping the service, type `ps`, find the process ID, then type `kill -9 <process ID>`.

 **Mac: Run the Python simple server**